Individuals with out-of-state licenses who wish to obtain a Montana driver license must:

 First-Year Restricted License restrictions automatically end on the date indicated on the back of the driver license, or when the individual turns 18, whichever occurs first.
 Once the teenager reaches Step 3, the driver license confers full privileges.

-For more information on graduated driver licensing, go to the Graduated Driver License Law page on the Office of Public Instruction website.
+For more information on graduated driver licensing, go to the Office of Public Instruction Graduated Driver License Law page.

 Drivers applying for a motorcycle endorsement should be familiar with the Montana Motorcycle Supplement.